-Habitats and Natural Resources: Staff recommends that the project, as conditioned, is consistent with MCC Chapter 20.496 Environmentally Sensitive Habitats and Other Resource Areas.
-An Environmental Report was prepared for the project and recommends avoidance measures as the project site is developed with existing disturbed areas, including the waste water treatment facilities, Ukiah and Kasten Streets, and MUSD property (SHN, 2017).
-On March 28, 2018, the project was referred to California

-Department of Fish and Wildlife.
+Habitats and Natural Resources: Staff recommends that the project, as conditioned, is consistent with MCCZC Chapter 20.496 Environmentally Sensitive Habitats and Other Resource Areas.
+An Environmental Report was prepared for the project and recommends avoidance measures as the project site is developed with existing wastewater treatment facilities (SHN, 2017).
+On March 28, 2018, the project was referred to California Department of Fish and Wildlife.
 On April 11, 2017, the Department of Fish and Wildlife responded that that they do not have comments or concerns regarding the proposed project.

-Archaeological/Cultural Resources: On June 13, 2018, Mendocino County Archaeological Commission will consider a Cultural Resource Study prepared by Jay Flaherty of Flaherty Cultural Resource Services (February 6, 2017).
-At the June 21, 2018 Planning Commission Meeting, staff will summarize the previous week's Archaeological Commission's action.
-The report recommendations presented include requesting a Native American Observer and requiring an Archaeologist to be present during ground disturbing activities, such as trenching along Ukiah and Kasten Streets.
-During the course of monitoring, should any cultural materials be found Flaherty recommendation is included as a condition of project approval.
+Archaeological/Cultural Resources: On May 9, Mendocino County Archaeological Commission considered a Cultural Resource Study prepared by Jay Flaherty of Flaherty Cultural Resource Services (February 6, 2017).
+The report recommendations were accepted, which are to have a Native American Observer and an Archaeologist present during ground disturbing activities.
+During the course of monitoring, should any cultural materials be found construction would temporarily stop in that area until a mitigation measure is developed.
+This recommendation is included as a condition of project approval.
 Also, a standard condition advises the property owners and applicant of the County's "Discovery Clause," which establishes procedures to follow in the event that archaeological or cultural materials are unearthed during site preparation or construction activities.

 Groundwater Resources: The project site is mapped as a critical water resource area (See attachment Ground Water Resources).
 MTZC Section 20.744.015(A) requires all development to complete a hydrological study, except a hydrological study would not be required in cases where it is determined by MCCSD that the development will not have any foreseeable impact on hydrologically contiguous wells.
-On May 3, 2018, MCCSD replied to a request for comments and stated that the development would not impact hydrologically contiguous wells.
-The project could reduce the use of potable water for non-potable purposes, such as landscape; this is an opportunity to change the demand for potable water in Town and may supplant use of potable water.
-"The increased recycled water in landscaped areas or other activities suited to reclaimed water.
+On May 3, 2018, MCCSD replied to a request for comments and stated that the development would not affect hydrologically contiguous wells.
+In fact, the project could reduce the use of potable water for non-potable purposes, such as landscape; this is an opportunity to change the demand for potable water in Town and may supplant use of potable water with reclaimed or recycled water in landscaped areas or other activities suited to reclaimed water.
 "The increased recycled water storage capacity will reduce the demand placed on groundwater pumping allowing additional uses, including the public filling station and fire suppression water (SHN, page 52)."